Meet women 'Covidprenuers' who used lockdowns, WFH to launch their own successful businesses | Business

 Pathak's lockdown brainchild 'Orahana', which started with an allowance of Rs 10,000 per month, has become a fully functioning enterprise in less than two years with a solid customer base.
 In fact, even after being a niche business, the company managed to generate a turnover of Rs 15 lakhs last year.

 Nehaa Juneja, founder, SkinWorks: 'Just go ahead and make an Instagram page, don't bother about results'.
-This one-liner advice to 34-year-old Nehaa Juneja by her husband during the March lockdown is what set the ball rolling for cosmetic brand 'SkinWorks'.
+This one-liner advice to Nehaa Juneja (34) by her husband during the lockdown is what set the ball rolling for cosmetic brand 'SkinWorks'.

-Next, before anyone knew she put Beetroot Lip Scrub up for sale, and a request for order was placed through an Instagram message.
-With little infrastructure set up and almost no professional help initially, her house's living room became a manufacturing unit-cum-assembly-point.
+Next, before anyone knew she put Beetroot Lip Scrub up for sale, and a request for order was placed through the Instagram DM.
+With little infrastructure and almost no professional help initially, her living room became a manufacturing unit-cum-assembly-point.
 The rest is a victory tale of Juneja's perseverance and hard work.

 From almost zero sales in 2020 to generating a turnover of whooping Rs 35 lakh in 2021, the brand 'SkinWorks' worked and how.

-Ready to test the waters in the retail sector, the company, which will turn two next month, has a number of new launches planned, including face oils and a full-fledged make-up range for children.
+Ready to test the waters in the retail, the company, which turns two next month, has a number of launches planned, including face oils and a full-fledged make-up range for children.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)